 Lying About Financial Situations

-One of the biggest flags is having your partner lie about financial situations This may seem inconsequential, like fudging on the amount spent on dress or bigger like hiding the amount they make or the amount of debt that they have.
+One of the biggest flags is having your partner lie about financial situations.
+This may seem inconsequential, like fudging on the amount spent on a dress or bigger like hiding the amount they make or the amount of debt that they have.
 Lying now sets up a precedent for later in the marriage, and it is not one that you want to have to deal with.

-Another issue that may be enough to rethink your relationship or how you handle your money together is addictions.
+Another issue that may be enough to rethink your relationship or how you handle your money together is addiction.
 This may be something like a drug or gambling addiction, but it can also be a shopping addiction.